Invariant Theory, Magic State Distillation, and Bounds on Classical Codes: Linear programming bounds for small

 The convex polytope defined by these inequalities is shown as the blue hexagon in Figure \ref{fig:7-1-linear-programming}.

 Let us now look at the additional quantum constraints that arise from viewing the code as a potential magic state distillation routine.
 The constraint that $N(0)\geq 0$ translates into $c_1'\leq 0$.
-This is a special case of the more general constraint that $N(\epsilon) \geq 0$ $\forall\epsilon \in [0,1]$, which translates into a non-linear constraint on $c_1'$ and $d_0'$, shown in green in Figure \ref{fig:7-1-linear-programming}.
+This is a special case of the infinite family of constraints that $N(\epsilon) \geq 0$ $\forall\epsilon \in [0,1]$, which reduce to a non-linear constraint on $c_1'$ and $d_0'$, shown in green in Figure \ref{fig:7-1-linear-programming}.
+The distillation threshold constraint depends on the choice of logical operators, and holds for both choices.
+The region allowed by both these constraints is shown as the orange region in Figure \ref{fig:7-1-linear-programming}, which is non-convex.